george-hawkins/arf-drone/build-2/build-2.md

 _First plug in a motor._
 <img src="IMG_20181014_162211.jpg" height="512">

-_Then plug in the battery (then unplug the battery and repeat for each motor)._
+_Then plug in the battery, ESC should beep loudly (then unplug the battery and repeat for each motor)._
 <img src="IMG_20181014_162318.jpg" height="512">

 _Once satisfied insulate the pads with electrical tape (right term, is it different to duct tape?)._